-What resources are available to me if I’m not giving my child ADHD medication?
+What resources are available if I’m not giving my child ADHD medication?

-Keep in mind, knowledge is power!
-When you understand what is truly going on with your child, you are able to provide them support in many ways.
+Keep in mind knowledge is power!
+When you understand what is truly going on with your child, you can provide them support in many ways.
 There is so much more to a diagnosis than a singular path to medication.
 We offer lots of FREE resources for parents of children with ADHD (or suspected ADHD!)

 And if you are ready to jump in with both feet, check out our online parenting course, Creating Calm.
-In this course, we break down tons of practical, easy-to-implement tools and strategies.
+This course breaks down tons of practical, easy-to-implement tools and strategies.
 The best part?
 You can watch it anytime, from anywhere, in your jammies.
-No babysitter required!
+No babysitter is required!